 Bullet points are also an incredibly effective way to grab one’s attention.
 However, do not forget to use plenty of white space in your product pages as well.
 Give the eye a rest so that it can take in the next point.

-Consider your biggest customer – the major search engines
+6. Consider your biggest customer – the major search engines

 No, the search engines themselves are not going to purchase your products.
 However, they control 90% of all Internet traffic.
 You should look at Google, Yahoo and Bing as three big customers that you will need to please on a daily basis.

-The most effective techniques for optimizing product description text all come back to the same thing – good writing.
+The most effective SEO techniques all come back to the same thing – good writing.
 As long as you have one or two key phrases to focus your content around, the rest of your content should flow naturally and appeal to human eyes.

-Don’t be generic – offer specifics unique to your products
+7. Don’t be generic – offer specifics unique to your products

-Instead of describing your item as being “high quality”, highlight the specific features that makes it a standout product.
+Instead of describing your item as being “high quality”, highlight the specific features that make it a standout product.
 Take the product description below taken from Saddleback Leather.
 They list the features and benefits that illustrate the product quality rather than simply stating that it’s “excellent quality”.
 This specificity adds much more credibility to the bag’s caliber than if you were to simply state how “high quality” it is.

 The market is always changing, and your product descriptions must change as well.
 The most important ingredient for a great product description is adaptability.

 Take note of standout phrases that may be working for your competitors.
-Take a look at search engine rankings to see what is working in your market and other ecommerce businesses.
+Take a look at search engine rankings to see what is working in your market and other e-commerce businesses.
 Most importantly, listen to your customers on social media and on industry message boards.
 More often than not, you will be informed directly by your prospects and conversion rates on how to write product descriptions.

 There is no single technique that will make your product descriptions go from zero to hero overnight.
 All of the techniques mentioned above work in tandem to improve visibility and readability.
-If you constantly improve your product descriptions based on the needs of your customers, your ecommerce website will have a greater chance of moving that inventory.
+If you constantly improve your product descriptions based on the needs of your customers, your eCommerce website will have a greater chance of moving that inventory.

-Author Bio: Reuben Yonatan is the founder and CEO of GetCRM, a trusted comparison resource that helps companies understand and choose a CRM solution for their specific needs.
+Reuben Yonatan is the founder and CEO of GetCRM, a trusted comparison resource that helps companies understand and choose a CRM solution for their specific needs.
 With a 10-year track record in building, growing and strategically shaping operational functionality in all his ventures, Reuben helps small business owners align strategy with culture and improve overall company infrastructure.